Edible plant · fruiting

 Care notes

 Not a standard hydroponic crop, but dwarf peach trees on dwarfing rootstock can be grown in large containers (50 L) for outdoor aquaponics integration. pH 6.0-7.0.
-Full sun (DLI 20+ mol/m2/day).
-Self-fertile; most peach varieties don't need a pollinizer.
-The trees must experience winter outdoors for the chilling requirement; indoor year-round growing is not feasible for standard varieties.
-Fruiting begins at 2-3 years from grafted nursery stock.
-Each mature container tree produces 520 kg of fruit.
-Peach trees require annual pruning (open-center/vase shape) and careful disease management: peach leaf curl (Taphrina deformans) is the most common fungal disease, preventable with a single dormant-season copper spray.
-Brown rot (Monilinia) affects ripening fruit.
-For aquaponics integration, container peach trees irrigated with nutrient-rich system water during the growing season produce well.
-Genetic dwarf varieties ('Bonanza', 'Garden Gold') stay under 2 m and are well-suited to large containers.
+Full sun (DLI 24-38 mol/m2/day).
+Self-fertile, so most peach varieties need no pollinizer.
+The trees must spend winter outdoors to meet their chilling requirement; indoor year-round growing is not feasible for standard varieties.
+Fruiting begins at 2-3 years from grafted nursery stock, and a mature container tree yields 520 kg of fruit.
+Peaches need annual pruning to an open-centre vase shape and careful disease management: peach leaf curl (Taphrina deformans) is the most common fungal problem, preventable with a single dormant-season copper spray, while brown rot (Monilinia) affects ripening fruit.
+Genetic dwarf varieties ('Bonanza', 'Garden Gold') stay under 2 m and suit large containers well.

 Notable varieties